pgmpy/pgmpy/Contributing.md

 # Contributing to pgmpy

 Hi!
-Thanks for your interest in contributing to pgmpy DM :D .
+Thanks for your interest in contributing to [pgmpy](pgmpy — pgmpy 0.1.0 documentation) :D .
 In this document we'll try to summarize everything that you need to know to do a good job.

 ## Code and Issues